 Team AIS saves you time and money!

 We promise to bring you the best rates to take your breath away!

 Annual mileage, vehicle age, number of fleet vehicles, and where you’re driving the vehicle all affect fleet insurance rates.
 Larger fleets have lower insurance prices.
 The average monthly fleet insurance costs $83 to $125.
 Cars and vans cost $1,000 per year, whereas trucks cost $1,500.
 Just to be very clear, these prices are estimations, not exact figures.
 Before making any decisions, you can shoot us an email at email@example.com or fill out this Fleet Auto Quote Form so we can guide you.

 What Do I Do If I Need Help With Fleet or Non-Fleet Insurance?

 If you’re not sure which of these options is best for your company, Advantage Insurance Solutions can help.

-We’re experienced in providing insurance to businesses in a variety of sectors.
+We have a lot of experience in providing insurance to businesses in a variety of sectors.
 That includes auto dealers and commercial auto insurance.
-We know everything your fleet or non-fleet vehicles need to be covered for, and the best price to be able to do so.
+We know everything your fleet vehicles need coverage for, and the best price to be able to do so.